 Deutsche Hypo, a provider of commercial real estate financing, is active in the core markets of Germany, the United Kingdom, France, the Benelux countries, Spain and Poland.
 The Bank deems it important to be a partner on equal terms to its customers.
-Deutsche Hypo makes an active contribution to guiding the real estate sector towards building lasting, sustainable infrastructure.
+Deutsche Hypo makes an active contribution to quiding the real estate sector towards building lasting, sustainable infrastructure.
 Having high quality standards for financing transactions and only entering into promising new business are part of its basic philosophy.

 Aspects of sustainability are included in the risk assessment of all real estate projects.
 A sustainably planned property runs a lower risk of vacancies, for example.
 In the interest of a sustainable core business, the Bank evaluates exposures according to economic, construction and environmental risks as part of the risk management process.
 The Bank then works together with customers to develop the best possible financing solution.
 Deutsche Hypo has established a green building working group within the Bank to quantify aspects of sustainability, among other objectives.
-As of 31 December 2016, project developments slated for certification accounted for 50 % of total commitments (previous year: 36 %).
-This percentage is subject to natural fluctuation, as the number of project developments and types of property in question may vary widely from year to year.
-By financing such green buildings, the Bank intends to make an active contribution to reducing greenhouse gases.
+By financing green buildings, the Bank intends to make an active contribution to reducing greenhouse gases.
 Deutsche Hypo is aware that its actions have an influence on various different stakeholders.
-By supporting the reduction of CO_2 emissions, the Bank intends to live up to its responsibility towards customers, employees, owners and society.
+By supporting the reduction of CO, emissions, the Bank intends to live up to its responsibility towards customers, employees, owners and society.